jeremiahforsythe/jeremiahforsythe/README.md

-My name is Jeremiah Forsythe

-I am a Cyber security Researcher,technology enthusiast and life long learner of programming and ai.
-Im constantly bored with the world around me and Cyber security and learning Programming gives me the  drive and passion I need in my  life.
-When I have time im also passionate about the Forex and crpyto markets
+My name is Jeremiah Forsythe, and I am a Cybersecurity Researcher, technology enthusiast, and lifelong learner of programming and AI.
+The world often seems dull to me, but the ever-evolving realms of Cybersecurity and programming ignite my drive and passion.
+In my free time, I delve into the Forex and crypto markets, another area of keen interest for me.

-Rignt now Im currently hoping too go into Software Engineering but I am also open too Devsec as well.
-I hope you will find my github reflective of my passions and work
+Currently, I am aspiring to transition into Software Engineering, while also remaining open to opportunities in DevSecOps.
+I hope my GitHub reflects my dedication and passion for these fields.

 ## Current Certifications